 C. If a new institutional policy or institutional policy revision is needed, consult with the appropriate vice president, the Provost, or the President to determine what part of the university will have jurisdiction over the proposed institutional policy development or revision, and what levels of approval are required for its development, revision, and dissemination.

 D. Determine who should assist in the development of the proposed institutional policy or revision.
-(A partial reference list of UNH committees, groups, constituencies, administrative offices, etc., can be found on-line at ).

 E. Assign the policy drafting or revision process to an individual, administrative unit, existing governance group, or a specially formed committee.
 If an ad hoc committee is required, consider the appropriate committee composition.